drupal-media/dropzonejs/README.md

 ## About DropzoneJS

-This is the Drupa 8 integration for [DropzoneJS](http://www.dropzonejs.com/).
+This is the Drupal 8 integration for [DropzoneJS](http://www.dropzonejs.com/).

 ###Project page:
 Currently still without a drupal.org repository (https://